Mahesh Babu Has A Bigger Target Than Allu Arjun?

 As far as Allu Arjun's Ala Vaikuntapuramlo is concerned, the film has to collect around Rs 8.3 crore to emerge as a safe venture at the USA box office.
 The movie has to cross the $2M mark out there.
 The film has to collect over Rs 9.8 crore in total to break-even in overseas regions.

-With two big movies releasing in quick succession, it would be interesting to see whether both the film will go on to achieve the target.
+With two big movies releasing in quick succession, it would be interesting to see whether both films will go on to achieve the target.
 Let us wait and see.